aadm/aadm.github.io/_posts/2013-07-25-against-sloppy-street-photographers.md

 I see captions that look like they are written by a 15 years old willing to show off how clever he is ("These next two photos show how you stand your ground, even when spotted by your subject.
 You can see that in the first photo, I’m busted.
 I took the shot then kept the camera to my eye.
 She turned round to see what I was shooting, then goes back to her phone convinced it wasn’t her.
 Click").
 And [these](http://35mmstreet.files.wordpress.com/2013/07/35mmstreet-com-dscf5123-edit.jpg) [pictures](http://35mmstreet.files.wordpress.com/2013/07/35mmstreet-com-dscf5124-edit.jpg) he's talking about are not even that good -- once again, they are snaps of a lady watching intently her phone.

 But I don't want to be too harsh.
 [Judge](http://35mmstreet.com/2013/07/10/wan-chai-market-hong-kong-part-1/) by [yourself](http://35mmstreet.com/2013/07/08/hong-kong-streets/).
-He must be [happy](http://35mmstreet.com/2013/06/27/glasgow-edinburgh-london-hong-kong-macao-philippines/).
+He surely loves [his work](http://35mmstreet.com/2013/06/27/glasgow-edinburgh-london-hong-kong-macao-philippines/).
 Good for him.

 ***

 Now, let me post here some photographs I've taken recently.
 They were all taken in the streets.
 Quick portraits of total strangers.
-No black and white -- I am definitely not an artist.
+No black and white (I am *definitely* not an artist).

 Just tell me if there's one picture of an homeless guy.
 Or somebody curved over his phone.
 Or some confuse mass of people where it is left to the viewer to decide what's the fucking point of the photo.